Transformation

 • 7: Forming and empowering diverse change teams

-• 8: Engaging the informal leaders
+• 8: Engaging informal leaders

-• 9: Empowering people
+• 9: Empowering teams

 • 10: Leveraging opportunities of digitalization and automation